Release Notes#

 from quantify_scheduler.qblox.operations import ConditionalOperation, ConditionalReset

-For Qblox users we have added support for virtual gates (cross talk compensation) to compensate unwanted interference and interactions between qubits.
-For example, if we have a 2 qubit device with qubits q0 and q1, we can define a virtual gate in the hardware configuration:
+For Qblox users we have added support for cross talk compensation to remove unwanted interference and interactions between qubits.
+For example, if we have a 2 qubit device with qubits q0 and q1, we can define a cross talk matrix in the hardware configuration:

 hardware_comp_cfg = {